 Conservancy Trail Grants

 The Hudson River Valley Greenway Conservancy Trails Grant Program is dedicated to funding recreational trail projects.
 Special consideration is given to projects that seek to implement the goals of the Greenway Trail Program.
-The 2018 application emphasized connections to the Empire State Trail.
+The application emphasizes connections to the Empire State Trail.

 Eligible project categories include: